FPL team news: Predicted line-ups for Man United, Liverpool, Chelsea, Man City & more

 Fixture: Liverpool vs Bournemouth, Saturday 27 August, 3pm

 Liverpool team news: Injuries, form and suspension could see Jurgen Klopp make changes from Monday’s dismal defeat at Manchester United, but the Liverpool manager is also short of options.
-Diogo Jota, Thiago Alcantara, Joel Matip and Ibrahima Konate remain out injured, Naby Keita is a doubt due to illness, while Darwin Nunez is serving the second of his three-match ban.
+Klopp confirmed that Diogo Jota, Thiago Alcantara, Joel Matip and Ibrahima Konate remain out injured, with Naby Keita joining the list, while Darwin Nunez is serving the second of his three-match ban.
 Fabinho should replace James Milner in midfield while Fabio Carvalho was bright at Old Trafford and could feature again from the bench.

 Liverpool predicted line-up: Alisson; Alexander-Arnold, Gomez, Van Dijk, Robertson; Fabinho, Henderson, Elliott; Salah, Firmino, Diaz